 Refurbished Pollock masterpiece goes on display

-The oil-on-canvas work, measuring more than 8 feet (2.4 meters) high and nearly 20 feet (6.1 meters) long, has been under wraps at the J. Paul Getty Museum for more than a year undergoing extensive restoration.
+The oil-on-canvas masterpiece that measures more than 8 feet tall and nearly 20 feet long has been under wraps at the J. Paul Getty Museum for more than a year, undergoing an extensive restoration.